 You signal to the world that you are a destroyer.

 If you can’t see this, ask yourself “What is my purpose of sharing this ‘information’ about someone”?
 Is it to have people think more of this person (who the ‘information’ is about), or is it so that people will think less of them?”
 Then ask yourself “Why do I want to bring this person down?”
 This could lead to some real insight into your beliefs about people (maybe certain types of people) and the world.

 And the reality is that people gossip

 There is an amazing truth to the Golden Rule (Do unto others …./What goes around comes …/As you sow ….), and yet you may find that this is one of the few cases where it does not apply.
 People will gossip about you even if you don’t engage in the practice yourself.

-“What’s so” about the world is that people gossip, and if they aren’t gossiping about you, it’s only because they haven’t noticed you yet.
+The fact is people gossip, and if they aren’t gossiping about you, it’s only because they haven’t noticed you yet.
 (Spell my name right please )

-In fact the bigger the game you play, the more you are up to something, the more visible you become, the more people will gossip about you, but that doesn’t mean that you have to participate in it.
-In fact the golden rule will apply in another way; people will come to respect you and gossip less about you when they observe that you don’t participate.
-You will mitigate the negative effects about the gossip about you when you yourself don’t gossip.
+The bigger the game you play, the more you are up to something, the more visible you become, the more people will gossip about you, but that doesn’t mean that you have to participate in it.